braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/installation_methods/manual_integration_options.md

 # Manual Integration

 {% alert tip %}
 We strongly recommend that you implement the SDK via a package manager such as [Swift Package Manager](../swift_package_manager/), [CocoaPods](../cocoapods/), or [Carthage](../carthage_integration/).
 It will save you a lot of time and automate much of the process for you.
-However, if you are unable to do so you may complete the integration manually by following the instructions below.
+However, if you are unable to do so, you may complete the integration manually by following the instructions below.
 {% endalert %}

 ## Step 1: Downloading the Braze SDK

+### Option 1: (Recommended) Install the XCFramework

+1. Download `Appboy_iOS_SDK.xcframework.zip` from the [release page](https://github.com/appboy/appboy-ios-sdk/releases) and unzip the file.
+2. In Xcode, drag-and-drop this .xcframework into your project.
+3. Under the `General` tab of the project, select `Embed & Sign` for `Appboy_iOS_SDK.xcframework`.

+### Option 2: Install the .framework bundle

 1. Download `Appboy_iOS_SDK.zip` from the [release page](https://github.com/appboy/appboy-ios-sdk/releases).
 If integrating an SDK version before 3.24.0, instead clone the Braze iOS SDK Github project: